x157/x157.github.io/UE5/LyraStarterGame/How-To-Create-New-GameFeature-Dev-Experience.md

 | --- | --- |
 | `Game/DA_XG_TagRelationships` | C++ `LyraAbilityTagRelationshipMapping` |

-Note that XistGame doesn't actually use these, I'm just having them here as an example of the kinds of relationships tags can have since these actions make sense that they're cancelling/blocking whatever.
+Note that XistGame doesn't actually use these yet, I'm just having them here as an example of the kinds of relationships tags can have since these actions make sense that they're cancelling/blocking whatever.
 Feel free to leave the relationships blank if you really want a blank project, or keep these for the sake of illustration.

 Just copy this and paste it into `Ability Tag Relationships` if you want the default 4.